sbradley7777/dot.config/README.md

 ##Introduction
 This git repo contains configuration files for `bash` and `emacs`.
 There is bin directory that contains some `bash` scripts.
 The `bash` configuration files are designed to work with `OSX` or `Linux`(only `Red Hat`/`Fedora` tested).
-In addition there is some **Red Hat Hign- Availability** scripts included if the package `cman` is installed.
+In addition there is some `Red Hat High-Availability` scripts included if the package `cman` is installed.

-This is very useful when there are multiple machines that need to have the same configuration files installed(such as lots of virtual machines).
+When managing multiple physical machines, virtual machines, or operating systems it is very useful to have same configuration files installed.

 ##How to Install
 This one-liner assumes the local git repo `~/github/dot.config` does not exist and uses an install file to create all the changes: